PauloRobert/pitest/README.md

-# pitest
+# pitest - Teste de Mutação
-Testes com a biblioteca pitest, para validar a força dos testes unitário
+Testes com a biblioteca pitest, para validar a força dos testes unitários